univention/univention-corporate-server/doc/developer-reference/misc.rst

 :file:`/usr/share/univention-lib/ucr.sh`
    This file is provided by the package :program:`univention-config`.
-It contains some helpers to handle boolean |UCSUCRV|\ s and handle UCR files on package removal.
+It contains some helpers to handle boolean |UCSUCRVs| and handle UCR files on package removal.
 See :ref:`ucr-usage-shell` for further details.

 :file:`/usr/share/univention-lib/umc.sh`